CDRT/blog/docs/2021/intune_bios_settings.md

+---
+Author: Philip Jorgensen <br>
+Date: 2021-12-08
+---

-### Configure BIOS Settings Through Intune using the Think BIOS Config Tool
+# Configure BIOS Settings Through Intune using the Think BIOS Config Tool

-*Author: Philip Jorgensen*
+---

 There are numerous articles out in the community that walk through how to configure BIOS settings through Intune.
 The majority of them being PowerShell solutions.